SemanticMediaWiki/SemanticMediaWiki/README.md

 Most of the documentation can be found on the [Semantic MediaWiki wiki](https://www.semantic-mediawiki.org).
 A small core of documentation also comes bundled with the software itself.
 This documentation is minimalistic and less explanatory than what can be found on the SMW wiki.
-It is however always kept up to date, and applies to the version of the code it comes bundled with.
-The most important files are linked below.
+However, It is always kept up to date and applies to the version of the code it bundles with.
+The most critical files are linked below.

 * [User documentation](docs/README.md)
 * [Technical documentation](docs/technical/README.md)